Walter Mendenhall: Illinois State

 Although Mendenhall had already received a bachelor's degree in sociology from Illinois, he still had an additional year of college football eligibility.
-In June 2008, he transferred to Illinois State in Normal, Illinois, and enrolled as a graduate student.
+In June 2008, he transferred to Illinois State University in Normal, Illinois, and enrolled as a graduate student.
 He did not have a scholarship at Illinois State and made the decision to transfer at the recommendation from a former high school teammate.
 Mendenhall started his first game at Illinois State on November 1, 2008, against Youngstown State.
-He rushed for 225 yards in the game and led Illinois State to a 54-44 victory.
+He rushed for 225 yards in the game and led the Redbirds to a 54–44 victory.
 He had four 100-yard rushing games.
 He rushed for 811 yards and 11 touchdowns for Illinois State in 2008.

 Professional career

 After his collegiate career was over, Mendenhall was signed by four NFL teams in 2009 and 2010, but he did not appear in an NFL game.
-Mendenhall hoped to be selected in the late rounds of the 2009 NFL Draft, and Sports Illustrated picked him as one of its 12 small school "draft sleepers."
+Mendenhall hoped to be selected in the late rounds of the 2009 NFL draft, and Sports Illustrated picked him as one of its 12 small school "draft sleepers."
 While Mendenhall was not drafted, he was signed by the Philadelphia Eagles in April 2009 as an undrafted free agent.
 He was waived on June 11, 2009.

 Mendenhall was signed by the Indianapolis Colts on August 13, 2009.
 He was waived on August 18, and re-signed on August 22.
 He appeared in three pre-season games for the Colts, but he was waived again during final roster cuts on September 5.

 Mendenhall was signed by the Buffalo Bills on April 7, 2010, but then waived on May 12, 2010.
 He was claimed off waivers by the Cincinnati Bengals on May 13, 2010, but waived again on June 18, 2010.

 Brother Rashard Mendenhall has played at the running back position for the Pittsburgh Steelers and Arizona Cardinals since 2008 and was a member of the Steelers' Super Bowl XLIII championship team.